LoRec: Large Language Model for Robust Sequential Recommendation against Poisoning Attacks: EXPERIMENTS

 \subsubsection{Evaluation Metrics}

-We employ standard metrics commonly used in sequential recommender systems.
 For recommendation performance, the primary metrics are the top-$k$ recommendation performance metrics: Hit Ratio at $k$ ($\mathrm{HR}@k$) and Normalized Discounted Cumulative Gain at $k$ ($\mathrm{NDCG}@k$), as referenced in \cite{zhang2023robust, kang2018selfattentive}.
 To assess the success ratio of attacks, we use metrics specific to the target items' top-$k$ performance, denoted as $\mathrm{T}\text{-}\mathrm{HR}@k$ and $\mathrm{T}\text{-}\mathrm{NDCG}@k$~\cite{tang2020revisiting, huang2021data}:

 where $\mathcal{T}$ represents the set of target items, $\mathcal{U}_{n, \mathit{tar}}$ denotes the set of genuine users who interacted with target item $\mathit{tar}, L_{u_{1:k}}$ is the top-$k$ recommendation list for user $u$, and $\mathbb{I}(\cdot)$ is an indicator function that returns 1 if the condition is true. $\mathrm{T}\text{-}\mathrm{NDCG}@k$ mirrors $\mathrm{T}\text{-}\mathrm{HR}@k$, serving as the target item-specific version of $\mathrm{NDCG}@k$.